tedhavelka/directory-bookmarker/README.md

 ## TO-DO
 This section mentions bookmarker features underway or to be added.
 Contributor Ted noting there is much clean-up work to do in this shell script.
-Present outstanding improvements sorted roughly by date of posting includehttps://github.com/tedhavelka/kionix-driver-demo:
+Present outstanding improvements sorted roughly by date of posting include:

 - 2017-12-14 THU -